 Dr. Johnny V. Sparks is an associate professor of advertising and the associate department chair in the Department of Journalism.
-Sparks' research agenda focuses the influence of strategic communication's content and structure on human emotion and cognition.
-He has published four peer-reviewed research articles, which have appeared in leading communication journals including Communication Monographs and Communication Research, as well as six peer-reviewed abstracts in the journal Psychophysiology.
-He has additionally published a book chapter and presented 20 conference papers, including a top-paper in the International Communication Association's Information Systems division.
+Sparks' research agenda focuses on the influence of strategic communication's content and structure on human emotion and cognition.
+He has published eight peer-reviewed research articles, which have appeared in leading communication journals including Communication Monographs and Communication Research, as well as six peer-reviewed abstracts in the journal Psychophysiology.
+He has additionally published a book chapter and presented 20 conference papers, including two top-papers in the International Communication Association's Information Systems division.
 His leadership and efforts in assessment were recognized with the CMU Provost's Assessment Incentive Award in 2012-13.

 Since arriving at CMU in Fall 2012, Sparks has taught JRN 360: Principles of Advertising, JRN 466: Advertising Campaigns, JRN 365: Advertising Media, and JRN 397A: Sex, Violence, & the Media.
 Sparks currently advises CMU's American Advertising Federation student chapter in the National Student Advertising Competition.